lindenb/jvarkit/docs/WGSCoveragePlotter.md

   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --samples
+      Limit to those groups.
+See also --partition.
+Multiple separated with commas.
+      Default: <empty string>
     -X, --skip-contig-regex
       Skip chromosomes matching this regular expression.
 Ignore if blank.
       Default: <empty string>